Over 10 years we help companies reach their financial and branding goals. Maxbizz is a values-driven consulting agency dedicated.

 Raja is an Extremely Dynamic Marketer & Consumer Behavior Analyst.
 He holds a Degree of Consumer Behavior & Marketing from the University of Punjab Pakistan.
 Along With His Own Amazon Selling Business, he is Also a Consultant & Trainer to the Many Amazon Sellers & Brands.
 In his Career, Raja Worked in Multiple Organization at Managerial & Leadership Roles.
 He Helps More Than 140 Amazon Sellers Through His Result Driven Strategies and Tactics.

 His Main Area of Expertise Includes Product Hunting, Launching, Ranking, Branding, Marketing, Advertising & Merchandising.
-Raja Have working Experience on Almost all the Amazon Market Places But Mainly Includes USA, UK, Canada, Germany and India
+Raja Have working Experience on Almost all the Amazon Market Places But Mainly Includes USA, UK, Canada, Germany and India.

 Leave a comment